Flutterando/README-Template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-From the many great README templates available on GitHub we chose Othneildrew's template for the Flutterando community, for it's layout and ease of use.
+From the many great README templates available on GitHub we chose Othneildrew's template as a base for the Readme used on the Flutterando community projects, because of it's layout and being ease of use.
 We modified it to be more in tune with the packages and projects from our community and to have a go-to readme when we start a new one.

 Othneildrews's said this in his project, and we feel it apllies for us too: